Manvi07/academic-kickstart/content/authors/admin/_index.md

 At Adobe, I contribute to our in-house Machine Learning platform, combining cloud technology with user-friendly tools to streamline research training.
 Scaling infrastructure, optimizing resources, and handling massive ML workloads keep things exciting!

 Beyond Computer Science, I have a strong interest in Mathematics & Security.
-As a part of my B.Tech, I have worked on a wide range of projects ranging from Web Development to Deep Learning.
+As a part of my B.Tech, I have worked on a wide range of projects ranging from Web Development to Deep Neural Networks.
 My Bachelor Thesis was on, <i>"Why Deep Learning Works?"</i> with <a href="https://scholar.google.co.in/citations?user=qZkww5oAAAAJ&hl=en" target=_blank>Dr. Samar Agnihotri</a>.

 [//]: # (This brought in a partial understanding to my ever-existing question on what makes Deep Learning so powerful.  )

 <!-- I think of myself as a hard-working and fun-loving person, who makes sure to stick to the timelines. -->

 I’m a mix of hard work and fun -- always on time, yet always up for an adventure.
 I love travelling to new places.
-In my free time, I can be found enjoying nature, catching up with family and friends, or geeking out over science fiction.
+When not working, find me enjoying nature, catching up with family and friends, or geeking out over science fiction.
 I have always been fascinated by the advancements shaping our future and believe that the only attitude that keeps one going is to never stop learning.
 Always happy to lend a hand (or a fun fact) whenever I can!

 <!-- Currently, I am working with <a href="https://scholar.google.co.in/citations?user=qZkww5oAAAAJ&hl=en" target=_blank>Dr. Samar Agnihotri</a> on my final year Major Technical Project, which is on <b>"Why Deep Learning Works?"</b>.-->